 Carmela Pedicini, LPN, ICEA has been providing Independent Childbirth Education to Florida’s families for over a decade.
 She has assisted with hundreds of births, from simple to complex, in families’ homes, in birth centers and in hospitals throughout Southwest Florida.
 A nurse, lactation counselor, doula and birth assistant, Carmela has developed an evidence-based and unique curriculum, collaborating with midwives, doctors and most importantly, patients, to offer pregnant families exactly the information they need and are looking for.
 Carmela endorses family-centered maternity care, regardless of insurance, socioeconomic status, education, culture or parenting style.“My teaching methods always reflect my passionate belief in women’s ability to give birth, and to experience the process of birth as a natural and healthy part of their lives.”
 Carmela has two grown children, Sarah and Michael.
 She is a singer and guitarist for Passerine and Radio-Free Carmela and the Transmitters.

-Heidi Whichel is a doula, birth assistant, wife and mother of two.
-Her decision to have her youngest child at Rosemary Birthing Home has impacted so profoundly that she has changed her professional path.
+Heidi Whichel (Business Administrator) is a doula, birth assistant, wife and mother of three.
+Her decision to have her second child at Rosemary Birthing Home has impacted so profoundly that she has changed her professional path.
 Heidi loves to assist other women in having similarly empowering experiences and believes strongly in the wisdom of the human body.
-Heidi and her husband Chuck have two children, Grace and Jack.
+Heidi and her husband Chuck have three children, Grace, Jack and Colt.

 Lara Costa (Billing Administrator): wife to Mike, mother of two tykes.
 Runner of distance, 50 miles for instance.
 Avid plant eater, new people greeter.
 Sarasota born, sun and fun is the norm.
 University of Florida grad, animal science is rad!
 Car seat technician, child safety’s the mission.
 A homebirther am I, ask I’ll tell you why.